 The principle of the artificial swarm comes from a very old method, going back to the days when many beekeepers were skeppists.
 It has become known as the "Pagden Method", although it is rather different from the method that Pagden devised.
-According to Karl Showler in an article in BeeCraft in December 2010, James Pagden first mentioned the method in a small booklet "£70 a year - How I make it by my bees" that was first published in 1868.
+According to Karl Showler in an article in BeeCraft in December 2010, James Pagden first mentioned the method in a small booklet "£70 a year - How I make it by my bees" that was first published in 1868 (reproduction 2018).
 Pagden's original method dealt with the situation after the colony had swarmed, not before, as the artificial swarm we now know does.

-There are a number of variations and subsequent manipulations, but the basic principle is the same.
+There are several variations and subsequent manipulations, but the basic principle is the same.
 One of the most well known subsequent operations is the "Heddon Method".
 This is performed by placing the parent colony about 3 feet to one side of the original site.
 Some insist the entrance should be at 90° to the original, but it doesn't matter.
-After about a week the parent colony is moved to the other side a similar distance away.
+After about a week, the parent colony is moved to the other side a similar distance away.
 The idea is the bees that have become flyers since the original manipulation will be diverted into the new colony on the old stand to boost the foraging force.
 I have my doubts if this gives much benefit.
 Some beekeepers do the same again a week or so later.

 I have never used artificial swarming on my own bees to control swarming, but I have helped other beekeepers on many occasions.
 I have, however, used the artificial swarm, or a variation of it, many times for other purposes.
 There is a technique for using an artificial swarm in a slightly modified form for varroa control.
 Use the button on the top left to access this page.

-With an artificial swarm all you are doing is splitting the colony into two, leaving most of the brood in one colony, with a large number of mainly flying bees in the other.
+With an artificial swarm, all you are doing is splitting the colony into two, leaving most of the brood in one colony, with a large number of mainly flying bees in the other.
 This is achieved by moving the parent colony away some distance in the same apiary, so the flying bees enter the hive on the original stand when they return from foraging.
 This is supposed to mimic a swarm, hence the term "artificial swarm", but because both colonies are out of balance it hardly replicates a real swarming situation

-To be successful with an artificial swarm you need to understand what is happening in a swarming colony and what you are trying to achieve by doing the manipulation.
+To be successful with an artificial swarm, you need to understand what is happening in a swarming colony and what you are trying to achieve by doing the manipulation.
 There are things to go wrong and they often do.
 One common problem is secondary swarming, which of course we were trying to avoid in the first place.
 There are many accounts of an artificial swarm in books and online, very often written by inexperienced beekeepers, who simply repeat the same mistakes that others make.

 The main reasons for subsequent swarming are:-